New Bedford Vagrants Have No Right to Be a Public Nuisance [OPINION]

 The Whale's Tooth parking area is not a bad location for a bus terminal.
 It could serve as a transportation hub that would include rail, bus, and shuttle service to the ferry dock.
 Fred Kalisz envisioned a transportation hub back when he was mayor.

 The current bus terminal has become a gathering place for vagrants and miscreants, some of whom relieve themselves in public view, openly use drugs, and harass others.
 Mitchell told WBSM's Phil Paleologos that New Bedford has "long had a vagrancy problem" in that area.
 He called it a "chronic problem" and said attempts to rectify it have been unsuccessful.
 "Hanging around is a tricky thing because folks have a constitutional right to stand in a public space," Mitchell said.

-I challenge Jon Mitchell or anyone else to show me where in the Constitution it says vagrants have a right to urinate all over themselves and be a general nuisance to merchants and visitors to the downtown area.
-Their behavior creates a public health crisis that has yet to be addressed.
+What it doesn't say in the Constitution is that vagrants have a right to urinate all over themselves and be a general nuisance to merchants and visitors to the downtown area.
+Mitchell did tell Phil that if they did these things, they would be subject to arrest.
+But until they are caught in the act, their behavior creates a public health crisis that has yet to be addressed.

 Meanwhile, Mitchell stated, "we're going to have to decide together as a city as to whether that's (downtown) the right place for the bus station."
 The current bus terminal is owned and operated by SRTA.
 If SRTA is interested in relocating to the Whale's Tooth, I assume it would pay for the new construction.

 What becomes of the current structure is what should have residents concerned.
 Would SRTA agree to sell the building to the city?
 If so, for how much?
 What would become of it?
 If it gets leveled, who would pay the demolition costs?

 The "chronic" vagrancy problem in the downtown area should also be of concern to all.
 Let's hope we don't wait until the bus station is relocated to finally address the growing issue.